When people in business talk about marketing, they usually do one of two things:

 1. Not everyone in the business knows what you sell, why and to whom

 A business without a vision or purpose will lack the clarity it needs for its business and marketing plan.
-Furthermore, if only a handful of people actually know what the business does, why and who for, then your customers (and prospects) are more likely to experience your ‘brand’ inconsistently.
+Furthermore, if only a handful of people in your organisation actually knows the full extent of what the business does, why and who for, then your customers (and prospects) are more likely to experience your ‘brand’ inconsistently.
 This in turn will be confusing to customers and prospects alike and make it harder for them to engage with you.

 2. Your business goals and plan don’t link directly to your marketing strategy and plan